Understanding Baltimore’s Regulations On Leaving Homes Vacant: A Guide For Homeowners

 Effective Property Management Strategies for Vacant Homes

 To follow the rules and protect your investment, managing empty homes in Baltimore takes a well-thought-out plan.
-Instead of getting fined or in trouble with the law, homeowners must first learn about Baltimore’s specific rules about empty homes, like how to register them and how to keep them in good shape.
+Instead of getting fined or in trouble with the law, homeowners must first learn about Baltimore’s rules about empty homes, like registering them and keeping them in good shape.

 It’s required by city code to keep the outside in good shape, which includes mowing the yard and clearing snow.
 Doing so also makes the house look better from the street, which can help you sell or rent it.
 The basic level of services also keeps plumbing problems from happening in the winter and makes it look like the house is occupied.